staticpayload/zai-code/README.md

 ---

 > ⚠️ **DISCLAIMER**: This project is an independent, open-source tool.
 It is **NOT** affiliated with, endorsed by, or sponsored by Z.ai, Anthropic, or any related entities.
-Use of this tool requires your own Z.ai API key and is subject to Z.ai's terms of service.